data-intuitive/viash_docs/getting_started/hello_world_bash.md

     Hello there, NAME.

-## How does the Hello World component work?
+## How Does the Hello World Component Work?

 When you call ‘viash run’, viash parses the [`config.vsh.yaml`](http://www.data-intuitive.com/viash_docs/examples/hello_world/config.vsh.yaml)